NicoHood/HID/Readme.md

 Ideas for the future
 ====================
 * Add more devices (even more?)
-* Add Midi (no more free Endpoints)
+* Add Midi (no more free Endpoints, possible on 32u4)
-* Add Led/SPI support (discarded, not needed, too slow)
 * Add HID rumble support (very hard)
 * Add Xbox Support (too hard)
-* Add Report Out function (for Keyboard Leds etc, maybe the 4 pin header?)
+* Add Report Out function (for Keyboard Leds etc)

 Known Bugs
 ==========
+See [Hoodloader repository](https://github.com/NicoHood/Hoodloader) for Hoodloader related Bugs/Issues.

+Opening the examples with doubleclick doesnt work, starting from IDE does.

 System Wakeup is currently not working on all versions!
 System Shutdown is only working on Windows systems.

 RawHID only works on Uno/Mega.
 It still has some bugs.

-Programming Arduino Mega with ISP doesnt work because of fuses.
-Burning Bootloader error is fixed with IDE 1.5.7 or higher (avrdude bug)!
-See this for more information: http://forum.arduino.cc/index.php?topic=126160.0

 Feel free to open an Issue on Github if you find a bug.
 Or message me via my [blog](http://nicohood.wordpress.com/)!